replicadse/neomake/README.md

   Execute many tasks in sequence, easily re-use single tasks using YAML anchors.
 - **Task chain graphs**\
   Per task chain, you can specify a list of other task chains that are required as a prerequisite for this one to run.
 This can be used to build more complex graphs of tasks.
 All task chains, are collected in a recursive manner and deduped.
 They are executed in a leaf-first fashion in which the first stages of execution contain task chains with no preconditions, moving forwards through task chains containing preconditions that already run, finally leading to the entire graph being executed.
 Use `neomake -e describe -c ...` to view the task chains and the stages (in order) they are executed in.
+- **Parallel task execution**\
+  All tasks inside of the same stage can be executed in parallel.
+Furthermore, all invocations of the contained task chains as defined per the cartesian product of the invocation matrix can also be executed in parallel.
+Stages as well as tasks inside of a single task chain are always executed in sequence.
+You can define the number of worker threads via the `-w` flag.
 - **Multidimensional invocation matrices**\
   Invoke task chains many times by specifying multiple dimensions with variable lengths in a matrix that's used for parameterizing a seperate chain execution.
 This feature is heavily inspired by the GitLab pipeline's parallel matrix builds but adds the feature of executing all elements in the cartesian product of the matrix dimensions.
 - **YAML**\